tjoyner/ofvioletsandlicorice/chapter3.md

 "I have to get some salami and agnolotti pasta.
 Want to come with me?"

-"You've kidnapped me," he said.
+"I've been kidnapped," he said.

 They passed through narrow villages and [countryside with enclosed industrial warehouses](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#countryside), a long row of hangars that blocked the view of the hills.
 Outlet, Trony, Casa della Luce, Divani & Divani: showrooms displaying tractors and Mercedes, [Magazzini del Giocattolo, Casa del Mobile da Giardino, Casa del Legno](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#magazzini), colored blue, yellow, and candy pink.
 Warehouses that made the streets look like one giant Lego.